 Trees are more than scenery for our cities.
 They are critical infrastructure that every person in every neighborhood deserves — a basic right that we must secure.
 But a map of tree cover in America’s cities is too often a map of income and race.
 That’s because trees often are sparse in low-income neighborhoods and some neighborhoods of color.
 Ensuring equitable tree cover across every neighborhood can help address social inequities so that all people can thrive.

-A Tree Equity Score uses a science-based approach to determine the tree canopy cover needed in a neighborhood to ensure the people living in urban areas benefit from everything trees provide.
-The score is based on:
+Each score indicates whether there are enough trees in specific neighborhoods or municipalities for everyone to experience the health, economic and climate benefits that trees provide.
+TES utilizes a science-based approach to determine the tree canopy cover needed in a neighborhood to ensure the people living in urban areas benefit from everything trees provide.

 City government employees, community activists, urban foresters and others can use the score to make the case for planting trees in the neighborhoods that need them the most, and allocating the resources needed to do so.

 We all have a shared interest in using urban forests as a powerful tool to slow climate change, improve public health and promote social equity.
 Our goal for Tree Equity Score is that all 486 Census-defined urbanized areas in the country have to resources to create Tree Equity in their communities.

 This website and application was designed and developed in partnership with the creative design and communications studio Iced Coffee, Please., and Tom MacWright.
 American Forests and Iced Coffee, Please. also co-created the first Tree Equity Score Analyzer for the state of Rhode Island.

 Tree Equity Score would not have been possible without generous support from the Environment and Child Well-Being programs of The Doris Duke Charitable Foundation (DDCF), Tazo, and high resolution tree canopy data donations from Earth Define.